Your Pet, Our Passion.

 The Pyrenean Mountain Dog is a giant dog with an immensely strong and heavy bodied dog with a thick coat.
 These dogs stand at around 65-81cm (25-31 inches) tall and weigh 36-54kg.

-Despite their huge size, these dogs have a lovely elegance to them.
-They’re also very affectionate to their family but are likely to be very suspicious of strangers and unknown dogs.
+Despite their huge size, these dogs are very affectionate to their family but are likely to be very suspicious of strangers and unknown dogs and react accordingly.
 For this reason, they’re suited to experienced owners with plenty of space who can manage them carefully.

-Interestingly, this breed is naturally nocturnal.
+Interestingly, this breed was originally naturally nocturnal and many retain this instinct.
 They were originally bred to guard herds of cattle and flocks of sheep at night.

 18. Borzoi – 68-74cm, 34-41kg